 When it comes to pregnancy and your baby’s birth, you mama have to remember yourself as well.
 You’re one of the main characters in this story.

-Do you look at people’s after delivery photos and wonder how they could look even so remotely put together hours and days after pushing out a 7 pounds’ baby?
+Do you look at people’s after-delivery photos and wonder how they could look so put together hours and days after pushing out a 7-pound baby?

 Going Home Outfit For Mom After Birth

-Most women are discharged from hospital, and that’s when it hits them they have nothing to wear.
-It’s not strange to meet a new mom at the hospital corridors going home in a wrapper shawl or the maternity dress they showed up with.
+Most women are discharged from the hospital, and that’s when it hits them: they have nothing to wear.
+It’s not uncommon to meet a new mom in the hospital corridors going home in a shawl or the maternity dress she showed up in.

-Shopping in readiness for the new baby is one of the best pregnancy escapades.
-The hospital bag is usually packed with the baby’s clothes and everything they’ll need after birth.
-What about mom’s outfit?
-The outfits to wear home after giving birth should be comfortable to put on and remove.
+Shopping to prepare for your new baby is one of the best pregnancy escapades.
+Your hospital bag should be packed with your baby’s clothes and everything you’ll need after birth.

-The clothes you choose for going home should be comfortable and have an allowance for breastfeeding.
-Have one outfit designated as your go-home outfit and remember to have it packed in your hospital bag.
+Have one outfit designated as your going-home outfit and remember to have it packed in your hospital bag.

 You can choose a simple button-down dress or a pair of leggings.
-If you pack leggings or pants, do not forget to pair it with a suitable top.
+If you pack leggings or pants, do not forget to pair them with a suitable top.

 Here’s what mommy’s hospital bag should contain.

-After birth, you’ll need a high-waist, well-fitting panties.
-High-waist panties can help with the belly pooch and the discomfort that comes with a saggy belly.
+After birth, you’ll need high-waist, well-fitting panties.
+High-waist panties can help with your belly pooch and the discomfort that comes with a saggy belly.

 If your bra is too tight, it may end up causing breast engorgement and retracted nipples.

-These nursing bras are made of extremely soft and stretch fabric that is perfect for your tender boobs.
+These nursing bras are made of extremely soft and stretchable fabric that is perfect for your tender breasts.